chochain/tensorForth/README.md

 * Too much on Algorithms - most modern languages, i.e. OOP, abstraction, template, ...
 * Too focused on Data Structures - APL, SQL, ...

 *Numpy* kind of solves both.
 So, for AI projects today, we use *Python* mostly.
 However, when GPU got involved, to enable processing on CUDA device, say with *Numba* or the likes, mostly there will be a behind the scene 'just-in-time' transcoding to C/C++ followed by compilation then load and run.
 In a sense, your *Python* code behaves like a *Makefile* which requires compilers/linker available on the host box.
 Common practice for code analysis can only happen at the tail-end after execution.
 This is usually a long journey.
-After many coffee breaks, we tweek the *Python* code and restart again.
+After many coffee breaks, we tweak the *Python* code and restart again.
 To monitor progress or catch any anomaly, scanning the intermittent dump become a habit which probably reminisce the line-printer days for seasoned developers.
 So much for 70 years of software engineering progress.

 Forth language encourages incremental build and test.
 Having a 'shell', resides in GPU, that can interactively and incrementally develop/run each AI layer/node as a small 'subroutine' without dropping back to host system might better assist building a rapid and accurate system.
 The rationale is not unlike why the NASA probes sent into space are equipped with Forth chips.
 On the flipped side, with this kind of CUDA kernel code, some might argue that the branch divergence could kill the GPU.
 Well, the performance of the 'shell scripts' themselves are not really the point.
 So, here we are!

 > **tensor + Forth = tensorForth!**

 ### What?
-More details to come but here're samples of tensorForth in action
+More details to come but here are some samples of tensorForth in action
 * Benchmarks
   > |Different Neural Network Models|Activation Layers on linear MNIST|
   > |---|---|